fpereiro/lith/readme.md

 If you passed valid arguments to `lith.css.media`, the output will always be a litc, which you can use standalone or nest within another one.

-Finally, if you want to pass a `style` attribute to a given element, you can use `lith.css.style`.
+The second helper, `lith.css.style`, is helpful if you want to generate a CSS string to directly place inside the `style` attribute of a lith.
 This function takes an object with litc attributes and returns either `false` (if the attributes are invalid) or a string with CSS which can be used as the `style` attribute of an element.
 Let's see some examples:

 ```javascript
 // This invocation: